 Each UNH employee, except for students and non-permanent employees receiving a one-time payment, must complete UNH’s Required Effort Reporting and Certification Training at least every 3 years.

 Communicate promptly via a written revised work plan with your Business Service Center (BSC) to assign labor distributions to new awards/activities and adjust for future charges to other UNH accounts as appropriate.

 Get written approval from the Senior Vice Provost for Research for any fiscal year faculty and full-time staff members who are to be paid more than 95% of regular pay from sponsored programs.
 Some fiscal year full-time staff members in certain classifications (e.g., research scientist and research technicians) are expected to devote 100% time to Sponsored Programs; these positions are given categorical approval by the SVPR to charge 100% of their pay to Sponsored Programs

 An Effort Certification must be completed annually by or for each salaried employee who received pay from one or more UNH Sponsored Programs under the Plan-Confirmation method during the Effort Certification period.
 Effort Certifications are to be provided to the UNH sponsored programs administration office no later than September 30 each year for the preceding UNH fiscal year.

 Unless specifically required by a federal sponsor to follow a different, acceptable method for payroll distribution, UNH adheres to the Plan-Confirmation method.
 Under Plan-Confirmation, the distribution of salaries and wages of professorial and professional staff applicable to sponsored agreements is based on budgeted, planned, or assigned work activity, periodically updated to reflect any significant changes in work distribution when those occur.

-SPA Financial Management Group Staff can answer questions and advise you on how to comply with OMB A-21 and UNH’s effort certification policy.
+SPA Accounting and Financial Compliance Staff can answer questions and advise you on how to comply with Federal Regulations and UNH’s effort certification policy.